liyong31/DFAMiner/README.md

 One can also use minimiser.py as a standalone tool to minimise DFAs with don't care words.
 An example input file is `data2-3-all-dfa.txt`.

+The format is quite straight-forward.
+The first line gives the number of states and the size of the alphabet.
+For each line, `i` is followed by an initial state, `a` by a final state, `r` by a reject state, and `t` by a transition (source, letter, destination)

 #### License
 TBA